Leukemia

 Find a cancer specialistAt Advocate Health Care, our board-certified oncologists regularly see new patients with leukemia, so they understand the disease well and apply their depth of experience to provide the best care for each person.
 With access to research studies and new treatment opportunities for patients, Advocate is on the front lines of the race to cure this complex disease.

-Leukemia is a type of blood cancer that begins in the bone marrow, and is the most common cancer among children and teens, accounting for over 30% of cancers diagnosed in young people under 18.
+Leukemia is a type of blood cancer that begins in the bone marrow.
+It's the most common cancer among children and teens, accounting for over 30% of cancers diagnosed in young people under 18.

 Leukemia starts in white blood cells which normally help fight infections.
-When you have leukemia, your body makes too many white blood cells, and they aren’t normal.
-Leukemia cells do not usually form tumors, but they can travel in the blood and reach almost any organ.
-So, leukemia can cause problems and be found in many different ways, depending on which organs are involved.
+When you have leukemia, your body makes too many white blood cells.
+Leukemia cells don’t usually form tumors, but they can travel in the blood and reach almost any organ, causing different problems depending on which organs are involved.

 Each type of leukemia has specific symptoms that are unique.
-But there are patterns of leukemia symptoms that appear in nearly all types that include:
+But there are patterns of leukemia symptoms that appear in nearly all leukemia that include:

 - Easy bruising or bleeding

-- Red spots on skin from burst blood vessels (petechiae)
+- Rash occurring as red spots on skin from burst blood vessels (petechiae)

 - Fatigue